suprememoocow/shrinkwrap-dev-issue/README.md

 This is why you should never run `npm shrinkwrap` when you've got dev-dependencies installed:

+This project has one production dependency, `glob` and one dev-dependency, `inherits`. `glob` happens to also use `inherits`.

+If you run `npm shrinkwrap` when you've got dev-dependencies in your `node_modules` directory, your `npm-shrinkwrap.json` file will be inconsistent and will fail when you run `npm install --production` in a production environment.

 This is only a problem with versions of npm < 3

 ### The problem